-I believe that investing in yourself is the single most powerful thing you can do to reach your goals in any aspect of your life.
+I believe that investing in yourself is the single most powerful thing you can do to master any aspect of your life.

-During my career, I have lead small and large teams and set up three businesses.
-In 2016 I decided to become a certified coach and use my unique skills to support talented men and women achieve the success they deserve in their careers.
+During my career, I’ve been a leader and senior executive and I have worked alongside Ministers, CEOs and executive teams for many years and in lots of guises.
+I’ve established businesses, built high-performing teams and secured £M’s in commercial sales and funding for social impact programmes.
+In 2016, I decided to become a certified coach and use my unique skills to support talented men and women achieve the success they deserve in work and life.

-Eventually, in the Spring of the following year, I realised something had to change and I sought the help of a coach.
-I listed my values and talked passionately about why they were important to me.
+Eventually, I realised something had to change and I sought the help of a coach.
+It was transformative for me.

-I believe that coaching is one of the best investments you can make for yourself and am committed to helping people realise their full potential at work or in their career path of choice.
+I believe that coaching is one of the best investments you can make for yourself and am committed to helping people realise their full potential at work, in their career and in life.

 MY CAREER HIGHLIGHTS SO FAR…

-You can find out more about my career and experience at LinkedIn.
+You can find out more about Caroline’s career and experience at LinkedIn.